Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-\begin{lemma} If algorithm~\ref{alg:daalgorithm_worker_both_sides} returns a matching, it must be worker-optimal matching. \end{lemma} \begin{proof} If not, some worker $w\neq w_1$ has a better partner in the worker optimal matching.
-But then, that worker would have proposed to that partner every room and got rejected in one of them, giving rise to a contradiction. \end{proof}
+\begin{proof}[Proof of \Cref{lem:daalgorithm_worker_both_sides3}] If not, some worker $w \neq w_1$ has a better partner in the worker-optimal matching.
+But then, that worker would have proposed to that partner in every room and been rejected in at least one of them, resulting in a contradiction. \end{proof}